isaacrlevin/levin-talks/Clis/DemoScript.md

 ng serve
 ```

-The App should get the from the api.
+The App should get the data from the api.
 Awesome!!!

 At this point, we have all the code locally working.
 We should probably commit our code before we deploy.
 Before we do, add the following lines to `.gitignore` since they are not needed.